 Once you are done, let the water drip for a few minutes and then get working on the next step.

 Get the right drying tools

 We don’t recommend the use of rags or old t-shirts.
 Such materials can cause damage to your car as they have rough surfaces, and some can’t absorb water entirely.
 We recommend you use microfiber towels or any of the tools mentioned above to dry out the car because they are the best way to dry a car after washing.

 You can keep any of those towels in your car to have a good and quick-drying solution in case you wash your car from the automatic car wash.
-Invest in these towels as well as a squeegee as they are also the best way to dry a car.
+Invest in these towels as well as a squeegee as they are also the great way to dry a car.